MetaMask/metamask-extension/test/e2e/webdriver/README.md

 <details><summary><b>fill</b></summary>
 <br>

->**`fill`** method is designed to locate a web element on the page and input a specified text value into it.
-This method is particularly useful for automating interactions with text fields, such as username or password inputs, search boxes, or any editable text areas within a web application.
+>**`fill`** function is designed to locate a web element on the page and input a specified text value into it.
+This function is particularly useful for automating interactions with text fields, such as username or password inputs, search boxes, or any editable text areas within a web application.
 >
 >[source](https://github.com/MetaMask/metamask-extension/blob/develop/test/e2e/webdriver/driver.js#L199)
 >